JDS890/CSC475-DSP-Visualisation/tasklist.md

 - [X] Play music stems in music player nodes
 - [X] Multiple players at the same time, is it possible?
 Otherwise, some shenanigans will be required
 - [X] Look into making number of bins a global variable (can we change it on the fly and do we want to?)
-- [ ] Double check weird sounds happening after music is over
+- [X] Double check weird sounds happening after music is over
+  - Songs are not played for that long so it's fine, but there is an extra amount added to the end by the splitter
-- [ ] Add some stems from the GTZAN database
+- ~~[ ] Add some stems from the GTZAN database~~ Added some from other places
 - [X] Add a FREQ_MIN value
 - [X] Make the number of bins a variable not a constant
 - [X] Signals between music players and script